auninsh19/CPC357-Assignment2/README.md

 - A Google Cloud account
 - A GCP Virtual Machine instance running a supported OS (e.g., Ubuntu)
-- MongoDB installed on the VM or access to a MongoDB Atlas instance
+- MongoDB installed on the VM
-- An MQTT Broker (e.g., Mosquitto) installed on the VM or access to a public MQTT broker
+- An MQTT Broker (Mosquitto) installed on the VM or access to a public MQTT broker
 - Python 3.x installed on the VM
 - pip (Python package installer)